 http://www.immonet.de (also offers furnished)

 For these sites, a bit of German vocabulary can be a big help.
-We’ve collected the most important apartment-related German words at the end of the blog!
+We’ve collected the most important apartment-related German words at the end of the blog.
 Additionally, when reaching out to realtors who have posted the listings, do your best to use any German you have.
-Even though *many* realtors speak English, writing in German is a sign of good will and also a sign of commitment to living in Germany, which is meaningful to landlords.
+Even though *many* realtors speak English, writing in German is a sign of goodwill and also a sign of commitment to living in Germany, which is meaningful to landlords.

 The house hunt in Berlin is quite competitive at the moment, and in this kind of market, preparedness is key.
 To every showing bring your completed application (die Bewerbung), a copy of your SCHUFA (die Bonitätsprüfung), a copy of your passport or ID card (der Reisepass, der Ausweis), proof of earnings in the last 3 months (der Einkommensnachweis), and a letter from your previous landlord confirming you do not owe any debt to them (die Mietschuldenfreiheitsbescheinigung).
-For those moving from outside of Germany, it is helpful to bring a copy of your German work contract (der Arbeitsvertrag) if you cannot provide your last 3 payslips, as it shows proof of future earnings.
+For those moving from outside of Germany, it is helpful to bring a copy of your German work contract (der Arbeitsvertrag) if you cannot provide your last 3 payslips, because it shows proof of future earnings.
 If the realtor doesn’t send you the application prior to the viewing, then it will likely be handed out during the showing.

-Having all of these printed, organized, and ready to hand to the realtor will not only make you feel more at ease when showing up to a viewing with 20 other people, but will also make sure you don’t miss out on any apartments because you didn’t have everything you needed.
+Having all of these printed, organized, and ready to hand to the realtor will not only make you feel more at ease when showing up to a viewing with 20 other people but will also make sure you don’t miss out on any apartments because you didn’t have everything you needed.

 As mentioned previously, finding an apartment in Berlin is a competitive process, and in addition to preparedness, speed is also crucial.
 If you like a certain apartment listing, email the realtor promptly asking for a showing at the soonest convenient moment.
-Oftentimes showings will be planned for groups, and in this case speed is even more important.
+Oftentimes showings will be planned for groups, and in this case, speed is even more important.
 Once you walk into an apartment, if you like it, move quickly to speak to the realtor, fill out the application on-site, and hand over all of your documents before you leave the viewing.
 If approved for an apartment, making the deposit (die Kaution) will also happen quickly, and ensures that the apartment is yours!
 The deposit is normally 3 months of Kaltmiete (rent price without utilities).

 In Berlin, the early bird certainly gets the Wohnung.